-Richland man gets 20 years prison in strangling case
+West Richland man gets 20 years in prison in strangling case

 Brewer was found on the floor of the home with a belt around her neck and significant trauma to her face, head and body.

-Brewer had been at an office holiday party for Barnhart Crane & Rigging the night before, and Lee joined up with his former colleagues when the celebration moved to a bar.
+Brewer worked for Barnhart Crane & Rigging.
+She had been at an office holiday party earlier in the night before the celebration moved to a bar.

+Lee joined up with his former colleagues, and there were “good times, laughs and dancing,” Benton County Deputy Prosecutor Andrew Howell said.

+But less than an hour after leaving the bar, Lee called 911 to report that he had “made a bad decision” and Brewer was dead.

 Information from: Tri-City Herald, http://www.tri-cityherald.com